Australia as a destination for international students

 In 2018 total international student enrolments reached their highest point ever with 876,399 enrolments, growing by 10.1% over 2017.
 School sector enrolments grew by 4.4% over the same period to 26,801 enrolments although non-government sector enrolment growth over this period was 2.8%.

 Non-government school enrol just under 36% of international students in the school sector.
 Just over 7,760 overseas students, approximately 30 per cent of international school students in Australia, were enrolled in Independent schools in 2018.
 The majority of international students in Independent schools – 85 per cent – are in the secondary years, with senior secondary accounting for the majority of enrolments.
 The remaining 15 per cent are in primary schools.

-The major source country for the non-government school sector is China, accounting for approximately 50 per cent of total enrolments in the sector in 2018.
+The major source country for the non-government school sector is China, accounting for nearly 60 per cent of total enrolments in the sector in 2018.
 Together Hong-Kong, Vietnam, South Korea and Papua New Guinea account for a further 20 per cent of the total.

 International student enrolments in the non-government school sector – Top 10 source countries, 2018.

 |Nationality||Number of enrolments||Percentage of total enrolments|

 Note: This data covers student visa holders only.

 International student enrolments in schools had been growing fairly steadily until 2009.
 This marked the beginning of a downturn across all sectors of education.
 The decline was due to a range of factors including the strength of the Australian dollar, changing visa arrangements, quality issues associated with some providers in some education sectors and changes in the relative attractiveness of competitor countries.
 The decline in international student enrolments in the schools sector was most significant in the non-government schools sector.